RamblingCookieMonster/SecretServer/README.md

  * You must enable Integrated Windows Authentication for Secret Server.
 This may change.
 See [product documentation](http://support.thycotic.com/kb/a90/setting-up-integrated-windows-authentication.aspx) for instructions.
  * We serialize a default Uri and proxy to SecretServerConfig.xml in the module path - you must have access to that path for this functionality
  * The account running these functions must have appropriate access to Secret Server
+ * For the T-SQL commands, I assume you can delegate privileges and create a secure way to invoke these.
+Consider running these from a constrained, delegated endpoint to avoid unnecessary privileges in the Secret Server database.
  * Module folder downloaded, unblocked, extracted, available to import

 #Instructions